hanami/guides/content/introduction/getting-started.md

 ## Hanami's Architecture

-Hanami's architecture **can host several Hanami (and Rack) applications in the same Ruby process**.
+Hanami's architecture revolves around your project containing many `apps`.
+These all live together in the same codebase, and are run in the same Ruby process.

-These applications live under `apps/`.
+They live under `apps/`.
-Each of them can be a component of our product, such as the user facing web interface, the admin pane, metrics, HTTP API etc..

-All these parts are a _delivery mechanism_ to the business logic that lives under `lib/`.
-This is where our models are defined and interact with each other to compose the **features** that our product provides.
+By default, we have a `web` app, which can be thought of as the normal, user-facing web interface.
+This is the most popular, so you'll probably want to keep it in your future Hanami projects.
+But, just so you know, there's nothing special or different about this app, it's just so common that Hanami generates it for us.

+Later (in a real project), we would add other apps, such as an `admin` panel, a JSON `api`, or an analytics `dashboard`.
+We could also break our `web` app into smaller.
+Hanami fully supports that, too!

+Different `apps` represent __delivery mechanisms__.
+That means they're different ways of interacting with the core of your project, or the "business logic".

+Hanami doesn't want us to [repeat ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), so that "business logic" is shared.
+Web applications almost always store and interact with data stored in a database.
+Both our 'business logic' and our persistence live in `lib/`.

-Hanami's architecture is heavily inspired by [Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+_(Hanami architecture is heavily inspired by [Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).)_

 ## Writing Our First Test

 The opening screen we see when we point our browser at our app, is a default page which is displayed when there are no routes defined.

 Hanami encourages [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) as a way to write web applications.
 In order to get our first custom page to display, we'll write a high-level feature test: